 Creamy Chicken and Wild Rice Soup: Even my husband who is not a wild rice fan enjoyed this soup.
 It’s thick and rich and oh-so-good!
 I’m not normally a celery fan, but the celery in this recipe blends in nicely with all the other flavors and the soft texture is a nice contrast with the wild rice.

 Vegetarian Quinoa Chili: Is chili a soup?
-I don’t know, but this chili is delicious, so I’m going to share it with you anyway.
+I don’t know, but this chili soup recipe is delicious, so I’m going to share it with you anyway.
 If you want to make it for a family of omnivores, add some shredded chicken, browned ground beef, or cooked ground turkey.

 Crockpot Beef Stew: No list of comforting soups would be complete without a beef stew.
 Be warned, though, there’s a lot of prep that goes into this recipe before it all goes into the crockpot to stew!

 So, there you go.
-With twelve recipes, you now have more than enough to prepare at least one comforting soup a week from now until the end of winter—no matter when the groundhog predicts the season will end.
+With twelve soup recipes, you now have more than enough to prepare at least one comforting soup a week from now until the end of winter—no matter when the groundhog predicts the season will end.